Ofenhed/WebauthnAccounting/README.md

 ```

 The `sign_and_submit()` function should do the following:
-1. Generate a predictable bytestring `Bf` from the form fields (excluding `csrf-token`, `response` and `key-id`).
+1. Generate a predictable bytestring `Bf` from the form fields (excluding `csrf-token` and `response`).
 A good solution would be JSON encoded dictionary sorted by key name.
 2. Generate a 32 byte hash `Hf` from the bytestring `Bf`.
 3. Perform an authentication against all known Webauthn keys for the current user, using the challenge `Hf`.
-4. Save the Webauthn key id and response to the fields `key-id` and `response`.
+4. Save the Webauthn response to the `response` value.
 5. Submit the form.

 The server should then perform the following:
 1. Verify that the `challenge-seed` is the same challenge as was sent to the user.
 This could be saved in cookies, or the server could have it saved in a cookie, or it could just verify that it is a challenge which the server has (recently) generated but not gotten a response to.
+2. Verify that the `response` has the correct flags set.
+For example; if it's a highly sensitive action and you set `authenticatorSelection.userVerification` to `required`, make sure that `attestationObject.authData.flags.userVerified` in `response` is set to `true`.
-2. Generate a predictable bytestring `Bs` in the same way as `Bf` was generated above.
+3. Generate a predictable bytestring `Bs` in the same way as `Bf` was generated above.
-3. Generate a 32 byte hash `Hs` from the bytestring `Bs`.
+4. Generate a 32 byte hash `Hs` from the bytestring `Bs`.
-4. Fetch the public key matching `key-id` from the database, and verify `response` against the challenge `Hs`.
+5. Fetch the public key matching the `result` field `attestationObject.authData.attestationCredentialData.credentialId` from the database, and verify `response` against the challenge `Hs`.
-5. Store everyting except `csrf-token` in the database, to allow for future verification.
+6. Store everyting except `csrf-token` in the database, to allow for future verification. `SIGN_KEY_ID` may also be stored to simplify future verification.

 #### Modifying a row in the database
 Modified rows must replace not only the data it modifies, but also the signature of the user modifiying it.
 The database should save old rows (and signatures) to be able to track who introduced a change.